cdapio/cdap-apps/Wise/README.rst

     StreamBatchReadable.useStreamInput(context, "logEventStream", startTime, endTime);
   }

-As mentioned earlier, the input of the MapReduce job is the ``logEventStream``.
+As mentioned earlier, the input of the MapReduce is the ``logEventStream``.
 This connection is made above using the ``StreamBatchReadable.useStreamInput()`` method.

 This MapReduce runs as part of a workflow that is scheduled every 10 minutes.
 Every time it runs, it reads 10 minutes